 Objective 1 (p11) of the Local Plan, "Providing sustainable levels of growth in the District", states that the plan will, inter alia, support the growth of advanced manufacturing and engineering businesses.
-In light of this and the Council's recognition for the importance of strategic planning and cooperation beyond the district, Jaguar Land Rover considers that formal acknowledgment of Jaguar Land Rover existing and expanding business within the region is vital.
-Support for Jaguar Land Rover and specifically their proposals at Gaydon, and also existing and future locations within Warwick District, would be in accordance with the CWLEP and the SEP.
+In light of this and the Council's recognition for the importance of strategic planning and cooperation beyond the district, Jaguar Land Rover considers that formal acknowledgement of Jaguar Land Rover's key locations within the region is vital.
+Support and recognition for Jaguar Land Rover and specifically their proposals at Gaydon, and the Leamington Spa Training Academy, and also existing and future locations within Warwick District, would be in accordance with the CWLEP and the SEP.
 The district-wide support from the CWLEP to Jaguar Land Rover's expansion plans should be mirrored by Warwick District Council in the Local Plan.

-While we acknowledge that the existing operations of Jaguar Land Rover at Gaydon and their expansion plans for the Gaydon site are not located within the boundaries of Warwick District Council, Jaguar Land Rover remain one of Warwick District Councils' largest employers and the number of employees who live within Warwick District is only likely to increase through the expansion of the business at Gaydon.
-Similarly, Jaguar Land Rover has aspirations to grow within Warwick District.
+While it is acknowledged that the existing operations of Jaguar Land Rover at Gaydon and its expansion plans for the Gaydon site are not located within the District boundaries, Jaguar Land Rover remain one of Warwick District Council's largest employers and the number of employees who live within Warwick District is only likely to increase through the expansion and growth of the business at Gaydon, Coventry (Whitley), Solihull, Castle Bromwich and Fen End in particular.

 Jaguar Land Rover seeks to continue to growth at Gaydon as a centre of automotive excellence.
-Accordingly, Jaguar Land Rover require comfort that continued growth and development at Gaydon is achievable in both the short and long term, and assurance that proposed investments are sustainable through the provision of appropriate levels of both employment land and housing to support growth of the business and accommodate the workforce.
+Accordingly, Jaguar Land Rover requires comfort that continued growth and development at Gaydon is achievable in both the short and long term, and assurance that proposed investments are sustainable through the provision of appropriate levels of both employment land and housing to support growth of the business and accommodate the workforce.
+Jaguar Land Rover have aspirations for short and long-term growth at Gaydon, with phases of construction planned for late 2016 through to 2020.

-In light of the above considerations, it is requested that formal acknowledgment of Jaguar Land Rover's existing and expanding business within the region is vital.
-Jaguar Land Rover's existing sites within the region should be recognised as important strategic sites for the economy, including the Jaguar Land Rover Training Academy in Warwick, which is the home of both technical and commercial training for the Jaguar Land Rover UK dealer networks; and Gaydon within neighbouring Stratford on Avon District.
+In light of the above considerations, it is requested that formal recognition of Jaguar Land Rover's locations within the region should be recognised as important strategic sites for the economy, including the Jaguar Land Rover Training Academy in Leamington Spa, Warwick, which is the home of both technical and commercial training for the Jaguar Land Rover UK dealer networks; and Gaydon within neighbouring Stratford on Avon District.
 Support should be provided for the continued growth and expansion of the existing Jaguar Land Rover business and future growth of the region's most significant employer and exporter.

-Jaguar Land Rover is committed to a significant investment into the area, including within the Warwick District and with the expansion at neighbouring Gaydon for delivery of new jobs within the plan period.
+Jaguar Land Rover is committed to significant investment into the area, including within the Warwick District and with the expansion at neighbouring Gaydon for delivery of new jobs within the plan period.
 It is critical for Jaguar Land Rover to continue to secure and develop its activities in order to facilitate the potential for continued success in the competitive global motor manufacturing industry.
-Expansion within Warwick District and at the neighbouring Gaydon site is therefore key to Jaguar Land Rover's future and an integral part of the economic future of Warwick District and the West Midlands more widely.
+Expansion within Warwick District and at the neighbouring Gaydon site within Stratford on Avon District is therefore key to Jaguar Land Rover's future and an integral part of the economic future of Warwick District and the West Midlands more widely.